dd-a/QGIS-Enhancement-Proposals/QEP-xx-QGIS-3.rst

 version available that irons out any bigger issues introduced and discovered soon after release.

+After eight months in total, the release schedule dates are back to the planned ones.

 This period is not carved into stone and should be adapted to the amount of work that is required for a certain release.